CodeTogether-Inc/CodeTogether-Live/docs/docs/faqs/faq.md

 ## Compatibility

-👀 See [CodeTogether Compatibility](https://www.codetogether.com/compatibility/) for more details
+👀 See [CodeTogether Compatibility](https://www.codetogether.com/live/compatibility/) for more details

 <details>
   <summary>What IDEs do you support?</summary>

 Supported IDEs include Eclipse, IntelliJ and VS Code, along with IDEs based on them.
-For a complete list of supported IDEs and versions, see [CodeTogether Compatibility](https://www.codetogether.com/compatibility/).
+For a complete list of supported IDEs and versions, see [CodeTogether Compatibility](https://www.codetogether.com/live/compatibility/).

 </details>

 <details>
   <summary>In Rider, I don't see content assist, validation, or code-analysis.
 Is this IDE supported?</summary>

-Due to Rider’s unique architecture, CodeTogether does not support Rider.
+Due to Rider’s unique architecture, CodeTogether Live does not support Rider.
 See the [issue](https://github.com/Genuitec/CodeTogether/issues/79) in Github for details.

 </details>
 <details>